Where do they come from?

 Aluminium salts typically used in antiperspirants are the aluminium chlorohydrates.
 They are effective in combatting perspiration and associated odors

 They reduce sweating by forming small crystals at the mouth of the channels through which sweat flows

 Insoluble forms of aluminium are also used in the colored pigments of lipsticks and in toothpastes to eliminate tooth staining due to tea or coffee

 Aluminium salts are accused of playing a role in the development of breast cancer and Alzheimer's disease.

-● All confirmed that current knowledge does not support the link between aluminium salts used in cosmetics and breast cancer or Alzheimer's disease.
-These conclusions are perfectly consistent with the very low capacity of aluminium salts to penetrate the skin.
+All confirmed that current knowledge does not support the link between aluminium salts used in cosmetics and breast cancer or Alzheimer's disease.
+These conclusions are consistent with the limited capability of aluminium salts to penetrate the skin.
 More information here.